omid-ahmadpour/PolyCache/README.md

 Redis Cache NuGet package

 ## Give a Star! ⭐
-If you like or are using this package or start your solution, please give it a star.
+If you like or are using this project to learn or using PolyCache package, please give it a star.
 Thanks!

 ## Installing PolyCache